Skip to content

 hermes-relay "what time is it?" # one-shot chat (structured events)

 Bare invocation opens shell mode if no positional arg is given, chat mode if a positional is provided.
+The default shell attaches to the active tmux session recorded in ~/.hermes/desktop-sessions.json, then falls back to default.
 Matches user expectation — "I want to talk to Hermes" drops into the rich interactive experience by default.

 hermes-relay shell